Giving Encouragement

 Learn to Comfort

-We designed these "Comfort Cards" as a way of simply acknowledging the needs of others who are struggling.
+We designed these "Comfort Cards" as a way of simply acknowledging someone's pain and letting them know we care.
 They are not profound or magical in anyway.
 But your effort to encourage through the gift of a card might prove to be powerful.

-Handing out a card now and then also trains us to acknowledge others even in sometimes uncomfortable circumstances.
+Handing out a card now and then also trains us to acknowledge others even in circumstances that are sometimes uncomfortable.
 These card sets come in both a generic and a faith-based format.

-© 2024 Melanie Pruitt
+© 2026 Melanie Pruitt